-5. Major Projects for 2021

-Project Scope Pole Line Wellington North Power plans to complete a number of smaller pole replacement Projects projects as well as several single pole replacements.
+5. Major Projects for 2021 Project Scope Pole Line Wellington North Power plans to complete a number of smaller pole replace Projects projects as well as several single pole replacements.
 Under Ground An underground rebuild of a street in Mount Forest.
-Includes replacement of three Projects live front transformers.
-System Access WNP will continue to work on a number of smaller projects that will facilitate the Projects connection of new customers.
+Includes replacement of th Projects live front transformers. live front transformers.
+System Access WNP will continue to work on a number of smaller projects that will facilitate WNP will continue to work on a number of smaller projects that will facilitate the Projects connection of new customers. connection of new customers.
 General Plant Network and IT Upgrades.
 General Plant Convert existing two washrooms to single AODA compliant washroom.

-6. Outlook
+Outlook 6.